 |License||GNU LGPL 3|

-To launch a Sonar analysis of your Java project, it is recommended to use the following analyzers:
+To run an analysis of your Java project, you can use the following analyzers:

 Sample projects for each analyzer are available on GitHub that can be browsed or downloaded: /projects/languages/java

-To deal with unit tests and code coverage for Java project in Sonar, see Code Coverage by Unit Tests for Java Project tutorial.
+To deal with unit tests and code coverage, see Code Coverage by Unit Tests for Java Project tutorial.

-To deal with integration tests and code coverage for Java project in Sonar, see Code Coverage by Integration Tests for Java Project tutorial.
+To deal with integration tests and code coverage, see Code Coverage by Integration Tests for Java Project tutorial.